 - When new residents are moving in and getting settled, a large percentage of the waste produced at your property will be cardboard.
 You can either request extra trash pick-ups and pay to have it hauled away as garbage, or you can recycle it for free!
-If cardboard is flattened and stacked, Davis Waste Removal will pick up all your cardboard for FREE!
+If cardboard is flattened and stacked, Recology Davis will pick up all your cardboard for FREE!
 Save some money and encourage your residents to recycle their cardboard!
 You can print out our cardboard recycling signs and place them on or near your dumpsters to encourage recycling.
 Be sure to let your maintenance staff know that you intend to recycle your cardboard and that you do not want it in the garbage.

 - Host a community garage sale.
 Help your residents to set up a community garage sale a few weeks before you are expecting a large turnover.
 This way your residents can get rid of all the stuff they don’t want anymore, make some money off of it, and keep good, usable stuff out of the trash!
 People are much more likely to come to a garage sale if there are several people selling their stuff from the same location—it saves them the time of driving around to difference garage sales.
 Check out our garage sale guide for some helpful tips on a fun and successful garage sale.

 - Instead of a community garage sale (of after the sale ends) collect all of your residents unwanted, usable items into one place and coordinate with a local non-profit group that can come to your property and collect the items for reuse.